yuningli-nicole/sql-data-warehouse-and-analytics-project/README.md

 ### BI: Analytics & Reporting (Data Analytics)

 #### Objective
+A curated collection of SQL scripts for data exploration, analytics, and reporting.
+This repository provides ready-to-use queries for analyzing databases, calculating key metrics, uncovering time-based trends, performing cumulative and segmentation analysis, and more.
+Each script is designed with best practices in mind to help data analysts and BI professionals efficiently explore and interpret relational data.
 Develop SQL-based analytics to deliver detailed insights into:
 - **Customer Behavior**
 - **Product Performance**